 Entry requirements for most of these courses are 4-5 Highers usually including Maths and preferably Physics or a computing or technological subject, plus English and Maths at National 5.

-If you have a degree in a relevant subject you could do a postgraduate games development course at Abertay University.
+If you have a degree in a relevant subject you could do a postgraduate games development or computer games technology course at Abertay University.

 The Creative Skillset website lists accredited degree courses for the computer games industry.

 You may need a portfolio of work demonstrating the work you have done in games development.